Cyclobenzaprine: Pharmacokinetics

+Chemistry

+Cyclobenzaprine is a tricyclic compound of the dibenzocycloheptene group.
+It is very similar in chemical structure to tricyclic antidepressants like amitriptyline and imipramine, which are likewise dibenzocycloheptenes.
+Cyclobenzaprine differs from amitriptyline in structure only by the presence of a single double bond within the tricyclic ring system., being 10,11-dehydroamitriptyline.

+Society and culture

 Formulations

-By mouth, cyclobenzaprine is marketed as Apo-Cyclobenzaprin, Fexmid, Flexeril and Novo-Cycloprine.
+By mouth, cyclobenzaprine is marketed as Apo-Cyclobenzaprine, Fexmid, Flexeril and Novo-Cycloprine.
 It is available in generic form.
 A once-a-day, extended-release formulation, Amrix, is available.
 Cyclobenzaprine is also used by compounding pharmacies in topical creams.